- Areas of Study

 Kristi Bruggeman - Finance Associate

 Kristi Bruggeman began working at UND as an Accounting Specialist at Dining Services in 2007.
 Ms. Bruggeman joined the College Office in 2014 as Finance Associate and works closely with the Administrative Officer to manage the college’s budgetary matters.
 To do this, she processes the day-to-day business of the College Office accounts payable and receivable, maintains the Dean’s Office operating budgets, reviews and approves graduate student assistantships and tuition waivers, assures accurate summer session budget and appointments, tracks online teaching revenue and expenses, serves as a liaison between Arts & Sciences departments and other offices on campus, and serves as the contact for Student Technology Fee Proposals.
 Ms. Bruggeman is pursuing a B.A. degree in Interdisciplinary Studies at UND.

 Angie Novak - Payroll & Budget Associate

 Angie Novak started at UND in 2015 as a Lab Manager for the School of Medicine & Health Sciences.
-In August of 2016 she joined the College of Arts & Sciences Dean’s Office as a Payroll & Budget Specialist.
+In August of 2016 she joined the College of Arts & Sciences Dean’s Office as a Payroll & Budget Associate.
 Ms. Novak’s duties include review of recruitment and appointment requests, review and approval of payroll documents, assure accuracy of payroll funding decisions, track instructional costs, assist with management of college budget processes, and communicate UND and College procedures to Arts & Sciences departments.
 Ms. Novak holds a B.S. degree in Health Sciences from the University of South Dakota and a Licensed Practical Nursing Certificate from Southeast Technical Institute.

 Carrie Jackson - Administrative Secretary